teuton-software/asker/README.md

 > * Use `en` prefix for the English demo.
 > * Use `es` prefix for the Spanish demo.
 >
-> To execute on Windows do `ruby run input/en/starwars/jedi.haml`
+> To execute on Windows do `ruby darts input/en/starwars/jedi.haml`

 Now we have our output files, created into the `output` directory.